Beyond Buzzwords : Elevating A Digital transformation Exercise

 Most common mistake made by the organization is the assumption that digital transformations are short lived, digital transformation is not a destination; it’s a permanent state of evolution.
 The point isn’t to become digital; it is to generate value for the business.
 And that can only happen if top management act as digital guardians of their companies’ transformations and are clear on how they can best affect the change that will embed digital DNA into their organizations.

-Cut the Bell
+Bell the Cat: Cut the Bell (Curve)

 One little toy I’ve always found fascinating is the Galton Board.
 You may not have heard of it, but if you ever mindlessly scroll YouTube or Instagram like me sometimes – I am sure you’ve come across this small glass box with small metal balls poured on from the top.
 These randomly fall and hit spaces within the Galton board and yet they invariably fall to arrange themselves into a ‘bell’ shaped pattern.
 This mound of balls falls into what we commonly known as Gaussian or “Normal” distribution.
 Most random things arrange themselves (at least somewhat) into this formation.
 This is following the Central Limit Theorem in Math.
 In fact, most human experiences follow this pattern.
 Plot human height on a bar chart, what do you get?
 A bell.
 People’s reaction times?
 Bell.
 Plot shoe sizes, what do you get?
 A bell.
 Plot the circumference of bells on a plot, and what do you get?
 I have never tried plotting it – but I assume you get a bell curve!